 Some people give me a hard time for owning a Windows smartphone.
 Nokia’s Lumia 920 takes fabulous pictures.
 Image stabilisation makes it can take clean shots in poor light, making it a great tool for a journalist.
 I find the Lumia 920 has the cleanest, most readable screen – it is great for reading email while on the move.

 The original LiveScribe Pulse Smartpen was great for press functions, doorstep interviews and covering conferences.
 I’m still not sure about the newer Sky model with built-in Wi-Fi.
 Some of the things that made the Pulse great have gone.

 Even so, I still use it.
 Instead of relying on my dodgy shorthand I can record audio and take handwritten notes.

 I have a ridiculous number of external drives considering I also back everything up to two or three cloud services.
 Must justification is that I’ve lost data in the past.
 That cost me a lot of work and money – so now I’m paranoid about keeping many copies of everything.

 Google Chrome is a must, I use it synched across devices – although, sadly not my phone.

 My favourite writing tool is iA Writer, I use it on the Mac and the iPad.
-In fact I’m writing this blog post with it.
+In fact I’m writing this blog post with it on an iPad.
 IA Writer just gets out of the way, unlike feature-rich word processors.
 A lot of the time I also work directly in WordPress.